fbpx

 Not caring for double coats properly

 Then there’s shaving a dog with a double coat thinking it will help keep them cool, when it is actually the undercoat and not the outer one that needs to be removed.
-We’ll talk more about this in a later episode too.
+This is another of the most common dog grooming mistakes to avoid.

 To find the right shampoo, brushes and other grooming tools to help avoid some of these mistakes when grooming a dog, check out the DGG grooming range at your local Pet specialty store or visit the DGG website.